Azure/azure-sdk-for-net/sdk/resourcemanager/Azure.ResourceManager/README.md

 ```

 ### `tryGet` and `CheckIfExistss` convenience methods
-If you are not sure if a resource you want to get exists, or you just want to check if it exists, you can use `tryGet()` or `CheckIfExistss()` methods, which can be invoque from any [Resource]Container class.
+If you are not sure if a resource you want to get exists, or you just want to check if it exists, you can use `GetIfExists)` or `CheckIfExistss()` methods, which can be invoque from any [Resource]Container class.

-`tryGet()` and `tryGetAsync()` are going to return a null object if the specified resource name or id does not exists.
+`GetIfExists)` and `tryGetAsync()` are going to return a null object if the specified resource name or id does not exists.
 On the other hand, `CheckIfExistss()` and `CheckIfExistssAsync()` is going to return a boolean, depending if the specified resource exists.

 You can find an example for these methods [below](#check-if-resource-group-exists).